 “Everything is energy and that’s all there is to it.
 Match the frequency of the reality you want and you cannot help but get that reality.
 It can be no other way.
 This is not a philosophy.
 This is physics.”

-Lastly, it’s up to you to now work on your mindset for success to equip yourself with the essential ingredients so you can do the things you know you should and achieve more of what you want.
+Finally, your mindset is powerful and it’s up to you to commit fully to working on cultivating your own mindset for success.
+And with a better mindset you are better equipped to do the things you know you should and achieve more of what you want.